datacommonsorg/website/custom_dc/README.md

 Loading the data may take a few seconds.
 Once it is successful, you can visit the timeline explorer (http://localhost:8080/tools/timeline) and other tools again to explore the custom data that you just loaded.

+### Enable NL

+To enable the NL (Natural Language) interface, update the `ENABLE_MODEL` flag in [sqlite_env.list](sqlite_env.list) from `false` to `true`.
+Then restart the server and reload the data.

+Note that enabling NL will increase the startup time of your server.

+With NL enabled, you can browse to http://localhost:8080/explore and try NL queries against datasets in main DC (e.g. "Jobs in Texas") or against the custom data you just loaded (e.g. "Average annual wages in Europe").

 ### Next steps

 As next steps, you can load your actual data and / or customize the look and feel of your custom DC pages.